top of page

 Understanding date labels allows households to be more confident — and more measured — in their decisions.

-• Use-by dates should always be respected
+• Use-by dates should always be respected.

-• Best before dates allow for informed judgement
+• Best before dates allow for informed judgement.

-• Sell-by dates are largely irrelevant once food is home
+• Sell-by dates are largely irrelevant once food is home.

 This distinction helps reduce waste while maintaining safety.
+By being mindful of these labels, you can enjoy your food without fear.

 Clear Information Builds Better Habits